+(10) A QSE or Resource Entity representing a thermal FFSSR that submits an offer to provide FFSS must submit the heat rate curve (input-output equation) for the alternate fuel for the winter season by the deadline for submitting the FFSS offer.
+The QSE or Resource Entity must email NodalVerifiableCost@ercot.com the heat rate curve and data used to derive it.
+This requirement is not applicable for thermal Generation Resources that have submitted their heat rate curves for the alternate fuel for the winter season within five years prior to the deadline for submitting the FFSS offer.

+(11) When calculating average heat rates for the next FFSS Obligation Period ERCOT may take into consideration one or more of the following Resource-specific data sources:

+(a) Winter season heat rates as described in paragraph (10) above;

+(b) Fuel heat content (MMBtu) and generation (MWh) values submitted to the U.S. Environmental Protection Agency (EPA) for hours when the Resource burned alternate fuel during the period(s) corresponding to the FFSS Obligation Period; or

+(c) Actual data submitted via fuel disputes when requesting recovery of fuel re-stocking costs;

+(12) The FFSS index prices described in paragraph (7) above will be determined as follows:

+(a) Oil price index source(s):

+Nymex Heating Oil Futures Month 4, US Gulf Coast (USGC) heating oil Nymex future month 4, or equivalent, published by July 15 of the current year.

+(b) Natural gas price index source(s):

+Natural Gas Nymex Futures Month 2, Henry Hub Natural Gas Futures for November, or equivalent, published by July 15 of the current year.

-(4) The QSE for an FFSSR shall ensure that the Resource is prepared and able to come On-Line or remain On-Line in order to maintain Resource availability in the event of a natural gas curtailment or other fuel supply disruption.
+(13) The QSE for an FFSSR shall ensure that the Resource is prepared and able to come On-Line or remain On-Line in order to maintain Resource availability in the event of a natural gas curtailment or other fuel supply disruption.

 (a) When ERCOT issues a Watch for winter weather, ERCOT will notify all Market Participants, including all QSEs representing FFSSRs, to begin preparation for potential FFSS deployment.
 Such preparation may include, but is not limited to, circulation of alternate fuel to its facilities, if applicable; heat fuel oil to appropriate temperatures, if applicable; call out additional personnel as necessary, and be ready to receive a Dispatch Instruction to provide FFSS.
 An FFSSR may begin consuming a minimum amount of alternate fuel to validate it is ready for an FFSS deployment.